wkolowski/Type-Theory-Wishlist/README.md

 ```
 Odd-one' : Odd (s z)
-& _ impossible
+& impossible
 ```

-Of course writing `impossible` for every field gets boring pretty fast, so we combine it with the prototype syntax to say that none of the fields are possible.
+Of course writing `impossible` for every field gets boring pretty fast, so we can use the special copattern `& impossible` to mark the fact that none of fields needs to be defined.

 ```
 Odd-one'' : Odd (s z)